Yvonne Dennis (246)

 Many a conversation has started between Central alumni encountering one of their own around town and around the world simply at the sight of a Central hat or T-shirt.

-Soon those conversations will start turning into honks and nods on the road, no doubt, thanks to a multi-year effort by 243‘s Jordan Yuter.
+Soon those conversations will start turning into honks and nods on the road, no doubt, thanks to a multi-year effort by Jordan Yuter (243).

 “I always thought that there should be a Central alumni license plate because I go around seeing all of these other special organization plates and I always think why not Central,” said Yuter.
 And he thought it could be done as a fundraiser for the school.